hnipun/aiide-docs/README.md

 <img src="https://github.com/hnipun/aiide-docs/blob/main/images/image.005.png" alt=""/>

-- Users can select a Chat extension to run from the dropdown menu.
+- You can select a Chat extension to run from the dropdown menu.
 - In the `default` chat extension, the context sent to the LLM includes only the currently open tabs.
-- Users can manually add more context, such as additional files or folders using the `+ context` option.
+- You can manually add more context, such as additional files or folders using the `+ context` option.
 - The `files` extension automatically determines the relevant context to include, ignoring open tabs and any manually added context.
 - In both extensions, the last 1,000 lines of Terminal output are also included in the context sent to the LLM.